Mixture of Directed Graphical Models for Discrete Spatial Random Fields: The NUG as a Template for a DAG

 How the NUG serves as a template of structural dependencies becomes clear with an alternative representation of the graph structure.
-Let $A(\G)$ be an matrix representation of the graph $\G$.
-This association matrix, $A(\G)$, is constructed by setting the $(i,j)$ and $(j,i)$ positions of the matrix to one if the undirected edge, $\{i,j\}$, is in the edge set and zero otherwise.
+Let $A(\G)$ be a matrix representation of the graph $\G$.
+This \textit{adjacency matrix}, $A(\G)$, is constructed by setting the $(i,j)$ and $(j,i)$ positions of the matrix to one if the undirected edge, $\{i,j\}$, is in the edge set and zero otherwise.
 For directed edges, $(i,j)$, in the edge set, only the $(i,j)$ position is set to one.
 By definition, the matrix $A(\N)$ is symmetric.
-Now we can define the compatibility of a graph with the NUG. \begin{definition} A graph, $\G=\{\V,\E\}$, with vertices, $\V$, is compatible with a NUG, $\N=\{\V,\bar\E\}$, defined on the same set of vertices, denoted $\G\Bumpeq \N$, when $(i,j)$ is equal to one in $A(\G)$ implies that $(i,j)$ is equal to one in $A(\N)$. \end{definition} In other words, we say a graph $\G$ is compatible with $\N$ when all the edges (directed or undirected) of $\G$ appear as undirected edges in $\N$.
+A property of the adjacency matrix for a DAG, $\D$, is that there exists a permutation of the rows and columns of $A(\D)$ for which $A(\D)$ is lower triangular.
+Additionally, in a DAG, the $i$th row of $A(\D)$ is a $m$-dimensional vector with binary indicators for the parents of $i$, that is $\pi(i)$.
+Now we can define weak compatibility of a graph with the NUG. \begin{definition} A graph, $\G=\{\V,\E\}$, with vertices, $\V$, is weakly compatible with a NUG, $\N=\{\V,\bar\E\}$, defined on the same set of vertices, denoted $\G\bumpeq \N$, when $(i,j)$ is equal to one in $A(\G)$ implies that $(i,j)$ is equal to one in $A(\N)$. \end{definition} See Appendix~\ref{ap:compatible_example} for examples of weakly compatible and incompatible DAGs for a given NUG.
 Note, that compatibility does not require that $|\E|=|\bar\E|$, where $|\X|$ denotes the cardinality of a set $\X$.
 We can extend this definition to sets of graphs.
 Let $\Gcal = \{\G_1, \dots, \G_k\}$ be a set of graphs.
-Then the set, $\Gcal$, is compatible with $\N$, denoted $\Gcal\Bumpeq\N$, if for each $\G\in\Gcal$, $\G$ is compatible with $\N$.
+Then the set, $\Gcal$, is weakly compatible with $\N$, denoted $\Gcal\bumpeq\N$, if for each $\G\in\Gcal$, $\G$ is weakly compatible with $\N$.